monoworksgmbh/groupmate__docs/README.md

 ### Custom CSS / Styling

 You can completly disable the default CSS by setting `disable_app_css` to `false` and then bring your own styling in the format of your liking.

+You can also find some pre-built CSS snippets to adjust the styling to your personal preferences in the [CSS-Folder](css)